AucaCoyan/AHK-macros/README.md

+/* cSpell:disable */
 # TinyCode
-The tiny prrograms and scripts that don't deserve a project
+The tiny programs and scripts that don't deserve a project

 # Comandos generales de AutoHotkey